vinaya » pli-tv-pvr » Parivāra

 5. Navasaṅgahavagga

-5. The sub-chapter on nine kinds of “being found among”
+5. The subchapter on nine kinds of “being found among”

 Navasaṅgahā—

-There are nine kinds of “being found among”:
+“There are nine kinds of ‘being found among’:

 vatthusaṅgaho, vipattisaṅgaho āpattisaṅgaho, nidānasaṅgaho, puggalasaṅgaho, khandhasaṅgaho, samuṭṭhānasaṅgaho, adhikaraṇasaṅgaho, samathasaṅgahoti.

-being found among the actions that are the bases for offenses, being found among the failures, being found among the offenses, being found among the origin stories, being found among persons, being found among the classes, being found among the origins, being found among the legal issues, and being found among the settling of legal issues.
+being found among the actions that are the bases for offenses, being found among the failures, being found among the offenses, being found among the origin stories, being found among persons, being found among the classes, being found among the originations, being found among the legal issues, and being found among the settling of legal issues.

 Adhikaraṇe samuppanne sace ubho atthapaccatthikā āgacchanti ubhinnampi vatthu ārocāpetabbaṁ.